Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 An extensive assembly procedure was never put together.
 However, here are a few guidelines for the assembly:

-* First, the MEA must be pre-humidify before being put in the stack.
-To do so, the MEA are left to float in distilled water  for a few minutes.
+* First, the MEAs must be pre-humidified before being put in the stack.
+To do so, the MEAs are left to float in distilled water  for a few minutes.
 Wetting the gaskets and sub-gaskets can also help.
 * When handling the MEA, wear clean gloves to avoid contaminating the membrane with any grease.
-* To assemble the MEA with the gasket and flow plates, start using the end plate with the positionnig rods.
-Each element is then slide through on op of each other.
+* To assemble the MEA with the gasket and flow plates, start using the end plate with the positionig rods.
+Each element is then slide through on top of each other.
 * Beware not to leave any folds or wrinkle in the MEA and gaskets.
 * Make sure that the membrane is protected from the main gasket by the sub-gasket.
-Any contact between the two during ompression will lead to tear in the membrane.
+Any contact between the two during compression will lead to tear in the membrane.
 * To compress the stack, use a torque screw driver.
-All eight threaded rod must be bolted in a star pattern with multiple increments in the torque.
+All eight threaded rods must be bolted in a star pattern with multiple increments in the torque.
 The final value of the torque is 75 **(units???)**.
 This value can be adjusted, but beware: more torque can lead to some cracks in the flow plates, and less torque can lead to leaks in the stack.
 * A set of 3D printed screwdriver wrench were used for this project.
-This worked well, but I would recommand to buy this tool for a better repeatabilty.
+This worked well, but I would recommend to buy this tool for a better repeatability.
 * About half-way through the compression, when the risk of movements between the cells is low, remove the positioning rods.
-* For the O-rings, Swagelok fitting (with a rubber gasket) and endplate gasket, a bit of silicone grease can be added to help the the gasket to create a good seal. **Note that this must NOT be done on the main gasket, or any component in contact with the membranes, because it can damage them.**
+* For the O-rings, Swagelok fitting (with a rubber gasket) and endplate gasket, a bit of silicone grease can be added to help the gasket to create a good seal. **Note that this must NOT be done on the main gasket, or any component in contact with the membranes, because it can damage them.**
 * The maximum recommended number of cells per stack is ~20.

 ## Positioning rods